NicholasToon/NSG-NP/README.md

 This tutorial assumes that you have created virtual machines in Azure.
 If needed you can learn [here](https://github.com/NicholasToon/Creating-Resource-Groups-and-Deploying-Virtual-Machines-in-Azure) (Just skip to the VM section).
 The process will be the same for the Linux server: select **Ubuntu Server 20.04 LTS - x64 Gen2**, keep it in the same region.
 Change **Authentication type** to **Password**.
 We will be connecting via SSH later, so there is no need to have **SSH public key** selected.
 For the sake of ease, use the same credentials and write them down if needed (not recommended in a professional environment but okay for the sake of these low-level exercises).
 Go to the **Networking** tab and select the **Virtual network** that your first Windows VM created.
 Skip forward and **Create**.

+**Note: If you have trouble finding the VNet from VM1 in the Networking section of VM2, restart VM1, and it should appear when you are selecting the VNet for VM2.**

 ## Environments and Technologies Used

 - Microsoft Azure (Virtual Machines/Compute)